riok/mapperly/docs/docs/98-contributing/02-tests.md

 Snapshots of the generated code are stored per Roslyn version.
 You may need to manually update older versions.
+The received snapshots of the tests are saved in the GitHub Actions as artifacts and can be downloaded.

 Debugging integration tests is a lot harder than debugging unit tests.
 Therefore if an integration test needs to be debugged,